 Old Man of the Andes

-Oreocereus celsianus (Salm-Dyck) A.Berger ex Riccob. is the correct and accepted scientific name for this species of Oreocereus.
+Oreocereus celsianus (Salm-Dyck) A.Berger ex Riccob. is the accepted scientific name for this species of Oreocereus.
 It was described as such by Vincenzo Riccobono in Bollettino delle R[eale] Orto Botanico di Palermo in 1909.
 The ex” indicates it was previously named and described as such by Alwin Berger so Mr. Riccobono gave him the credit for doing so and used his description.
 It was first named Pilocereus celsianus Salm-Dyck by (Antoine) Charles Lemaire and Joseph Franz Maria Anton Hubert Salm-Reifferscheid-Dyck (SERIOUSLY) in Cacteae in Horto Dyckensi Cultae in 1849.